iHildy/chirp-automation/README.md

 # Chirp UI Automation Container

-Self-hosted Android emulator + REST API for automating the Chirp app.
+Self-hosted Android emulator + REST API for automating the Chirp Access app.
 The emulator stays hot and logged in; Home Assistant can trigger actions via HTTP.

+> [!IMPORTANT]
+> This is a small side project to save me 10 seconds when arriving at my apartment, because of that most of this code was created by AI and not thoroughly reviewed by me.
+Use at your own risk.

 ## Prerequisites